0xProject/0x-launch-kit-backend/README.md

 yarn
 ```

-6. Build the project [NOTE: For Typescript users only]
+6. Build the project [This step is for Typescript users only]

 ```sh
 yarn build:ts